ckanofskySchool/Collin.Github.io/_DailyJournal/DailyJournal.md

 TODAY I FIXED MY WEBSITE!!!
 This exact page of daily journal documentation is finally visible and working, i have been struggling with getting it all working and with the help of AI and persistence, I finally fixed the formatting and got it all working.
 Lets goooooo!

+## 11/4/2025

+Today, I printed the doublesided PCB mount I had designed a bit ago and ordered the bearings for my senior project, I also reviewed what left I had to do before ordering the bulk of the cost, the structure.
+Below is the list I made:

+- Test Gearbox Design
+- Cut Custom 2Sided PCB
+- Integrate Seeed with Pi to communicate with eachother
+- Design fancy side plates/Decide material

+Pretty chill day for me